 Travellers’ Times set to go independent and GRT led after “amazing” Lottery funding award

-The National Lottery has awarded over a million pounds to the Travellers’ Times so that it can increase its content and reach and recruit 20-40 paid trainees, with the aim of becoming a completely independent Gypsy, Roma and Traveller led organisation.
+The National Lottery has awarded over a million pounds to the Travellers’ Times so that it can increase its video/film content and also recruit paid trainees, with the aim of becoming a completely independent Gypsy, Roma and Traveller led organisation.

-Part of the funding award for the new four-year ‘TT Vision’ project will be used to recruit and train and provide work placements for 20-40 Gypsy, Roma and Traveller people, who will be paid full-time at the living wage for a minimum of 12 months, whilst they learn and gain experience.
+Part of the funding award for the new four-year ‘TT Vision’ project will be used to recruit and train and provide work placements for Gypsy, Roma and Traveller people, who will be paid the living wage for a minimum of 12 months, whilst they learn and gain experience.

 The Travellers’ Times, the UK’s only national GRT media platform, is currently managed by Rural Media, who have been working with Gypsy, Roma and Traveller communities for over 30 years.